Magnetic gear: First-order device

 A defined ratio of magnets on one driving element and one driven element, exactly like normal gears.
-First order gears can be implemented at angles, and through non-magnetic barriers, because they do not require a coupler component.
+First-order gears can be implemented at angles, and through non-magnetic barriers, because they do not require a coupler component.

 Second-order device

-Second order magnetic gears use a ratio of magnetic pole pairs between inner and outer magnetic rotors, where the rotor with fewer magnets rotates at a higher rate than the rotor with more magnets.
-An intermediate ferromagnetic pole "stator" is usually held stationary between the rings, to direct the concentration of the magnetic lines between the high speed rotor and the low speed rotor.

-The gear ratio between the rotors is the number of magnetic pole pairs on the high speed rotor to the number of magnetic pole pairs on the low speed rotor.
+Second-order magnetic gears use a ratio of magnetic pole pairs between the inner and outer magnetic rotors, where the rotor with fewer magnets rotates at a higher rate than the rotor with more magnets.
+An intermediate ferromagnetic pole "stator" is usually held stationary between the rings, to direct the concentration of the magnetic lines between the high-speed rotor and the low-speed rotor.
+The gear ratio between the rotors is the number of magnetic pole pairs on the high-speed rotor to the number of magnetic pole pairs on the low-speed rotor.
 Since the number of pole pairs is twice the number of magnets, there must be an even number of magnets on both rotors.

-The Ferromagnetic stator allows for two alternative modes.
+The ferromagnetic stator allows for two alternative modes.
 The first uses the sum of the number of pole pairs of the two rotors as the number of ferromagnetic stator rods, which will drive the secondary rotor the opposite direction of rotation of the primary.
-The second mode has the number of stator pieces equal the difference between the pole pair counts of the rotors, which drives the secondary rotor the same direction as the primary.
-The table below shows the relationship between magnets in the rotors, the number of pairs, the number of iron stator rods, the gear ratio and the output direction for a pair of imaginary motors.
+The second mode has the number of stator pieces equal to the difference between the pole pair counts of the rotors, which drives the secondary rotor the same direction as the primary.
+The table below shows the relationship between magnets in the rotors, the number of pairs, the number of iron stator rods, the gear ratio, and the output direction for a pair of imaginary motors.

 Third-order device

-A rotational device, where a mode 2 device is modified to have external field coil(s).
-The external coils create a harmonic flux when powered with multiple phase AC, which behaves like a variable number of stator rods- thus effecting a variable transmission or variable ratio magnetic gear.
+A third-order magnetic gear is a rotational device, where a mode-2 device is modified to have external field coil(s).
+The external coils create a harmonic flux when powered with multiple-phase AC, which behaves like a variable number of stator rods, thus effecting a variable transmission or variable ratio magnetic gear.
 This type of gear consumes approximately 25% of its input power in the process, causing current in the external coils.
-This renders the variable magnetic gearbox to less than 75% efficiency, below the typical efficiency of most gear sets.
+This limits the variable magnetic gearbox to less than 75% efficiency, below the typical efficiency of most gear sets.
 The lower maintenance and the torque limiting characteristics may find suitability in some applications, however.

 Fourth-order device

-The mode 4 device is a modification to the mode 3 device where a low torque variable speed input, a high torque mechanical input, and a high torque mechanical output.
-As with the mode 3 device, it consumes approximately 25% of the energy to supply the variable input, however if the variable input is held stationary the device functions as a mode 2 device.
+The mode-4 device is a modification to the mode-3 device with a low-torque variable-speed input, a high-torque mechanical input, and a high-torque mechanical output.
+As with the mode-3 device, it consumes approximately 25% of the energy to supply the variable input; however, if the variable input is held stationary, then the device functions as a mode-2 device.
 Such a device can be termed a torque multiplier.